Skip to main content

 Why does this page exist if the linked authorities are already in English?

-It gives the authority cluster a stable English owner page so claimants, search engines and language alternates can understand the purpose of the English-only links before relying on them in a NSW CTP dispute.
+This answer explains how to use the English authority links.
+It gives claimants a stable owner page for English-only authorities before relying on them in a NSW CTP dispute.

 Can I rely on one case note to prove my own CTP claim?